MEXICAN WINE COUNTRY CUSTOM GROUP TRAVEL

 Our original Salt & Wind group travel experience will be running two times in 2019!
 Cross the border to explore all that’s new in Tijuana and Ensenada then spend three days wandering around Mexican wine country!
 Can’t join the dates below?
 Contact us and we’ll work with you on an itinerary that suits your schedule!

 ¡Vamos a Baja!

-Join Salt & Wind in Baja California, Mexico!
-This 3-night, 4-day trip to northern Baja California is a mix of rowdy urban and rustic rural as we head from quirky Tijuana down the coast into Mexico's wine region.
-Each trip includes expert-led food tours, art gallery visits, seaside meals, market visits, wine tastings, boutique hotels, a concierge, a photographer, and morning yoga!
-Check our Instagram and Salt & Wind coverage from prior trips.
+Join Salt & Wind in on a private travel experience in Baja California, Mexico!
+This custom Mexico itinerary to northern Baja California Alta is a mix of rowdy urban and rustic rural as we head from quirky Tijuana down the coast into the Mexican wine region of Valle De Guadalupe.

 A mix of gritty and creative, Baja California is one of our favorite places right now.
-If you haven’t seen Tijuana since a drunken night in college, you might be all, “huh?” but trust.
-There's an emerging wine region, tons of fresh seafood, a mix of street food and fine dining, and a new generation of creatives making their mark in art to design.
-And we're not the only fans!
-Read about it in Vogue, Eater, AFAR, and the Times.
+If you haven’t traveled to Tijuana since a drunken night in college, you might be all, “huh?” but trust this corner of Mexico is worth a trip.
+There's an emerging wine region, tons of fresh seafood, a mix of street food and fine dining, and a new generation of creatives making their mark in everything from fashion and art to design and nightlife.
+Join our next food tour to Mexico and taste it for yourself!